 9. Take it to Dealers

-Used car dealers, like Viking Motors, can help sell your car faster.
+Used car dealers can help sell your car faster.
 If you’ve got a car that is in great condition, they can help expedite your sale.
 Technically, you can skip most of these steps and save time by going to a dealer first.

 They’ll know the fair market value, perform their own inspection and make you a fair offer.
 Even if you aren’t satisfied with their offer, at least you’ve gained some valuable insight.